Paternity and childcare leave in the civil service

 If you are the second parent of the child (father or mother in case of early joint recognition), you can benefit from the maternity leave postnatal.

-If the child's second parent does not apply for post-natal maternity leave, you may be eligible for this leave if you were living in a relationship with the mother.
+If the child's second parent does not apply for post-natal maternity leave, you can take it if you were living with the mother.

 You must send your request for postponement of paternity and childcare leave and any document justifying the death of the mother to your head of department within 8 days of the death.